 As a production manager, facilities manager, environmental officer, sustainability manager, finance manager, general manager or CEO of your business or organization your time is important, and this course provides procedures that you can follow to save time whilst ensuring that you get value from the energy audit.
 Lessons are to the point and can be applied immediately.

 Stand alone – and also part of series of courses

 This course is designed as a stand alone course for those commissioning energy audits.
-However it also iss the first part of a five part series on energy audits.
-This series is for energy auditors.
+However it also is the first part of a series on energy audits, split into three sections, for energy auditors.
 It provides training, and assesses for competence, in the ability to delivery an Investment Grade Audit.